- 🐍 Python SDK (

 - Core: Julia 1.9+

-- Inference Engine: RxInfer.jl - Reactive message passing for Bayesian inference
+- Inference Engine: RxInfer.jl - Reactive message passing

-- Preprocessing: MNE-Python, EEGLAB, BrainFlow (external)
+- Preprocessing: MNE-Python, EEGLAB, BrainFlow

-- API: TypeScript/Vercel serverless (authentication, model registry)
+- API: TypeScript/Vercel serverless (Julia SDK authentication)

 - ✅ Batch and streaming inference